 I am an Assistant Professor in the Department of Political Science at Vanderbilt University.
-Prior to joining Vanderbilt, I held a Postdoctoral Fellowship at the Free University of Berlin as well as a Research Fellowship at the Women and Public Policy Program at Harvard University's John F. Kennedy School of Government.
+Prior to joining Vanderbilt, I held a Research Fellowship at the Women and Public Policy Program at Harvard University's John F. Kennedy School of Government.
 I received my Ph.D. from the Department of Political Science at the University of Washington in 2014.

 I study representation, with a focus on gender and politics and a regional concentration in southern Africa.
 My research interests are in four primary areas: (1) how legislative institutions – most notably the adoption of electoral gender quotas – shape the substantive representation of women’s interests and priorities in national legislatures; (2) how exposure to women officeholders affects citizen behavior; (3) gender differences in citizens’ political preferences, attitudes and behaviors; and (4) political conditions that give rise to women candidates.